-Each QuadLN\S input can control any or all of the Turnout outputs.
+Each QuadLN_S input can control any or all of the Turnout outputs.
 This allows inputs to trigger routes without requiring a LocoNet connection.
-The local action of any input on each of the QuadLN\S Turnouts can be set independently.
+The local action of any input on each of the QuadLN_S Turnouts can be set independently.
 (The local action on a Turnout is only performed if that Turnout is not locked.)

 The available Turnout action settings for each Input are None, Toggle, Follow, Invert, Closed, Thrown, Lock Toggle, Lock Follow, Lock Invert, Lock Closed and Lock Thrown.
 When set to None, the state of the corresponding Turnout is unaffected by the input.
 When set to Toggle, the state of the corresponding Turnout is set to the opposite of its current state.
 When set to Follow, the state of the corresponding Turnout is set to Closed if the Input is High and set to Thrown if the Input is Low.
 When set to Invert, the state of the corresponding Turnout is set to Closed if the Input is Low and set to Thrown if the Input is High.
-When set to Closed, the state of the corresponding Turnout is set to Thrown.
+When set to Closed, the state of the corresponding Turnout is set to Closed.
+When set to Thrown, the state of the corresponding Turnout is set to Thrown.
 When one of the Lock settings is selected, the state of the corresponding Lock is set accordingly.